Manage infected wounds covering all stages of the wound infection continuum

 The wound infection continuum2) describes the different stages of how microbes impact a wound and consequently shows when antimicrobials are indicated and when not.
 This helps wound care practitioners to find the best strategy to prevent, diagnose and manage wound infections.

-Get to know our unique therapy concept combining biofilm management with broad antimicrobial effectiveness1) that covers all stages of the wound infection continuum: Prontosan® to prevent the formation of biofilm and decrease the bacterial burden3) to prevent wound infection4), and Askina® Calgitrol® whose silver alginate matrix in the presence of wound exudate helps maintain a moist wound environment conducive to natural healing conditions.
+Get to know our unique therapy concept combining biofilm management with broad antimicrobial effectiveness1) that covers all stages of the wound infection continuum: Prontosan® to prevent the formation of biofilm and to decrease the bacterial burden3) , and Askina® Calgitrol® whose silver alginate matrix in the presence of wound exudate helps maintain a moist wound environment conducive to natural healing conditions.